ywy50/k8s-infra/argo/README.md

 curl -s "https://raw.githubusercontent.com/kubernetes-sigs/kustomize/master/hack/install_kustomize.sh"  | bash
 ```

-## How it works - Example with ArgoCD
+## How it works

 ### 1. Review Resource Files

-The `base/v2.11.3` directory holds the common resources, such as standard deployment.yaml or service.yaml resource configuration files.
+The `base` folder holds the common resources, such as standard deployment.yaml or service.yaml resource configuration files.

 ---

 **`argo-cd/base/kustomization.yaml`**

-The kustomization.yaml file is the most important file in the `base` directory and it describes what resources you use.
+The kustomization.yaml file is the most important file in the `base` folder and it describes what resources you use.

 **`argo-cd/base/namespace.yaml`**

-This is the base configuration for the namespace to be created for argocd and will be used by kustomizations in the overlays directory.
+This is the base configuration for the namespace to be created for argocd and will be used by kustomizations in the overlays folder.
 It usually is not necessary to modify this file, so it does not get patched by the overlays.

 ---

 ### 2. Define Test Environemnt Patch Files

-The `overlays` directory houses environment-specific patches.
-It has 2 sub-directories (one for each environment):
+The `overlays` folder houses environment-specific patches.
+It has 3 sub-folders (one for each environment):

 - `test`
 - `prod`